KonnexionsGmbH/dcr/docs/index.md

 ## 1. Introduction

-Based on the paper "Unfolding the Structure of a Document using Deep Learning" ([Rahman and Finin, 2019](developing_research_notes.md#Rahman){:target="_blank"}), this software project attempts to automatically recognize the structure in arbitrary **`pdf`** documents and thus make them better searchable in a more qualified manner.
+Based on the paper "Unfolding the Structure of a Document using Deep Learning" (**[Rahman and Finin, 2019](https://konnexionsgmbh.github.io/dcr/research/#rahman-m-finin-t-2019)**), this software project attempts to use various software techniques to automatically recognise the structure in any **`pdf`** documents and thus make them more searchable.

 The processing logic is as follows: